 There are various categories of approvals required across the project cycle at every stage from multiple layers of government at central, state, local level.
 In most cases, there is a lack of coordination between the different agencies which seriously affects the execution of projects.

-Also, Optiemus has very recently joined hands with Canada based Mobile brand "Blackberry".
+Optiemus has recently joined hands with Canada based Mobile brand "Blackberry".
 Having signed an Exclusive licensing agreement with Blackberry, Optiemus has qualified itself to design, sell, promote and provide customer support service for blackberry mobile devices in India, Sri Lanka, Nepal & Bangladesh.
 Blackberry Limited will provide its unparalleled software and security solution, which will give Optiemus a new platform to keep the innovation alive in the worlds fastest growing smartphone market and create an affluence for its shareholders.
 During 2018-19, Optiemus launched Android Mobile Phone BlackBerry Evolve, BlackBerry EvolveX and Kult Inspire.
 Also, the Company entered into business venture with Troosol Enterprises Private Limited, a company engaged into the business of e-trade through its bid based software under the brand name "MagicSpree", to acquire its IP rights and to do online business of sale/purchase of mobile phones and other tele communications by using their e-platform.

 The Indian mobile industry is the fastest growing in the world and India continues to add more mobile connections every month than any other country in the world.
 The telecom boom in the country provides great opportunity to handset manufacturers and the hottest segment for these manufacturers is the entry level segment.
 Mobile has become increasingly pervasive and indispensable, with consumers the world over enthusiastically embracing its potential.
-For mobile we have 840 million-plus users, unlike many other markets, mobile is becoming the dominant device for voice, for value-added services, and increasingly for mobile Internet also.
+For mobile we have 800 million-plus users, unlike many other markets, mobile is becoming the dominant device for voice, for value-added services, and increasingly for mobile Internet also.

 1. Technology Risks